BabelizeBabelize

 Supported Formats

-YAML.yaml, .ymlConfiguration files, static sites
+YAML.yaml, .ymlConfiguration, static sites

 JSON